McCreaP/lss/logs/README.md

 Logging a `FATAL` message **terminates** the program.

-You can't define your own severity levels, but you can make use of verbose logging
+You can't define your own severity levels, but you can make use of verbose logging.

 ## Verbose logging